What's in a name? Plenty!

 Tool maker, stacker of wheat,

-Player with railroads and the nation's freight handler;
+The player with railroads and the nation's freight handler;

-City of the big shoulders."
+City of the big shoulders

 Hog butcher for the world- This was also taken directly from Carl Sandburg's poem "Chicago."
 See above.